ronkok/Temml/docs/administration.md

 Temml has several different pre-written CSS files.
 You should use only one and by that choice, you also choose a math font.
 There are several math fonts available and each has different advantages.

 **Cambria Math** comes pre-installed in Windows, Macs, and iOS, so it is the light-weight option.
-Cambria <ath> lacks roundhand glyphs, so you still have to serve a small (12 kb) font, `Temml-Script.woff2` in order to support `\mathscr{…}`.
-Cambria Math radicals and integration symbols are sometimes too tall for their content.
+Cambria <ath> lacks roundhand glyphs, so you still have to serve a small (12 kb) font, `Temml.woff2` in order to support `\mathscr{…}`.
+Cambria Math radicals are sometimes too tall for their content.
+And its integration symbols are too tall for my taste.
 Otherwise, this would be a good choice.

 **Latin Modern** is a clone of Computer Modern and so is very home-like for readers accustomed to LaTeX documents.
 Rendering is excellent except that some line thicknesses may be too thin for some screens.
 The LatinModern folder in `dist` contains the Latin Modern fonts.
-This option also needs that additional 12kb `Temml-Script.woff2` file in order to support `\mathscr{…}`.
+This option also needs that additional 12kb `Temml.woff2` file in order to support `\mathscr{…}`.

-**Asana**, **STIX TWO**, and **XITS** can be served without the `Temml-Script.woff2` file.
+**Asana**, **STIX TWO**, and **XITS** can be served without the `Temml.woff2` file.

+XITS is my current favorite of all the math fonts.
+I think it does the best job at matching radical sizes to (sub|super)scripts.

 Several other math fonts exist and you can try them out at Frédéric Wang’s [Mathematical OpenType Fonts](https://fred-wang.github.io/MathFonts/ "Math fonts").